ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

      * View changes in branch.
 Repeat as you work.

 14. **Demo** - Merge
-     * Changes are merged from other branches back into master. master is treated at as the source of truth.
+     * Changes are merged from other branches back into master. master is treated as the source of truth.
      * `git checkout` to master.
      * `git merge` and select the branch you'd like to merge from into master.